Sebastian's blog

 Migrating to Hugo

-Introduction This blog was created quite some time ago but has not received any update in ages!
+This blog was created quite some time ago but has not received any update in ages!
 One of the reasons behind was the fact that although it was fun to create, the setup to create new posts was fragile and required a number of ruby / npm packages in order to generate the site.
-At some point in 2015 I changed distro to Archlinux and procrastinated the required setup.
+At some point in 2015 I changed distro to Archlinux and procrastinated installing the required setup.
+Well, fast forward few years and in 2018 I got motivated again to blog and decided to look at the flourishing static website generator ecosystem.…

 Building Atomic Keyboard